-Net rental income Group share for Covivio Hotels amounted to €231 million for the 2022 financial year, up by €81 million compared to the previous financial year, mainly due to the recovery of activity over the course of the financial year and mainly demonstrated by the increase in Accor variable rental income (+€25 million) and rental income in the United Kingdom (+€25 million).
+Net rental income Group Share for Covivio Hotels amounted to €245 million for the 2023 fiscal year, up by €13 million compared to the previous fiscal year, mainly due to the growth of activity over the course of the fiscal year and mainly demonstrated by the increase in ACCOR variable rental income (+€9 million) and variable rental income in Spain (+€5 million), in the United Kingdom (+€3 million), less disposals (-€6 million).

-The result of hotels under management confirmed the recovery in activity with an increase of €39 million compared to 2021.
+The result of hotels under management confirmed their growth in activity with an increase of €12.5 million compared to the 2022 fiscal year, mainly due to the effect of the acquisition of business assets in Europe in the fourth quarter of 2022.

-Income from valuation adjustments totalled €81 million at 31 December 2022.
-This result shows a slight increase in values, mainly in France, Germany and Italy.
+Income from valuation adjustments totalled €178 million at 31 December 2023.
+This result shows a sharp drop in values across

-Net financial income totalled $\ensuremath{\mathfrak{e}}$ 132 million, consisting of $-\ensuremath{\mathfrak{e}}$ 50 million in interest expenses, €198 million in positive change in fair value of financial assets and liabilities (compared with €69 million in 2021), -€15 million in interest expenses on rental liabilities relating to long-term leases conferring ad rem rights (IFRS 16) on assets in the United Kingdom, Spain and Italy and exchange rate effects of -€0.6 million versus €0.7 million in 2021.
+Net financial income totalled -€138 million, consisting of -€60 million in interest expenses (compared with -€50 million in 2021), -€62 million in negative change in fair value of financial assets and liabilities, -€15 million in interest expenses on rental liabilities relating mainly to long-term leases conferring ad rem rights (IFRS 16) on assets in the United Kingdom, Spain and Italy and exchange rate effects of +€0.3 million.

 The tax recognised chiefly corresponds to taxes of foreign companies not eligible for the special regime for French real estate companies, and companies belonging to the Operating Properties business.
+A reversal of deferred tax liabilities of €32 million was recorded on the UK portfolio due to the option for the UK REIT regime, which will take effect on 1 January 2024.
+This option does not generate any tax on exit from the current tax regime.

-EPRA Earnings 1.5.1.5
+1.5.1.5 EPRA Earnings